Business Career Connections (BCC)

 We recommend a few steps to help you navigate the special circumstances around landing an internship or job offer as an international student.
 The following resources are available to you throughout your time here at the Business School.

-Step 3: Set up an appointment with a career advisor to review your resume and LinkedIn profile by emailing firstname.lastname@example.org.
+Step 2: Set up an appointment with a BCC Career Advisor to review your resume and LinkedIn profile.
+Email BCC at firstname.lastname@example.org or visit us in Suite 4001 to schedule.

-Step 4: Review GoinGlobal, a job board with job and internship listings from around the world.
-This tool also provides industry profiles, country-specific career and employment information, work permits/visa regulations, and employment trends.
+Step 3: Review GoinGlobal, a job board with job and internship listings from around the world.
+This tool also provides industry profiles, country-specific career, and employment information, work permits/visa regulations, and employment trends.

-Step 5: Review information on employment and internships through the CU Denver International Student and Scholar Services website.
-You can also email questions to email@example.com.
+Step 4: Review information on employment and internships through the CU Denver International Student and Scholar Services website.
+You can also email questions to Tyler Stokes at email@example.com.

-Step 6: If you’re interested in the STEM OPT, please review the US government STEM OPT information on eligibility, application process, and requirements.
+Step 5: If you’re interested in the STEM OPT, please review the US government STEM OPT information on eligibility, the application process, and requirements.